Luka Milivojević: Crystal Palace

-On 31 January 2017, Milivojević signed for Crystal Palace on a three-and-a-half year contract for an undisclosed fee.
+On 31 January 2017, Milivojević signed for Crystal Palace on a three-and-a-half-year contract for €16 million.
 On 10 April 2017, he scored his first goal for Palace with a penalty kick in his team's 3–0 home win over Arsenal, and got his other goal of the season on 14 May in a 4–0 win at Selhurst Park against Hull City, which secured his team's place in the top flight for next season and relegated the opponents.

 In 2017–18, Milivojević was Palace's top scorer with 10 goals as the Eagles recovered from a poor start to the season to finish 11th under new manager Roy Hodgson.
 He developed a reputation for taking penalties, scoring nine of the ten he took in his first 11/2 seasons with Palace; he had never taken a penalty in a professional match prior to joining Crystal Palace.
 The one he did miss was on 31 December 2017 in added time at the end of a goalless draw against Manchester City, with Ederson making a save for the team who had won their last 18 matches.

 On 28 October 2018, Milivojević scored two penalties in a 2–2 home draw with Arsenal, ending the visitors' run of 12 consecutive victories.
 Away to Manchester City on 22 December, he scored the winning goal from the penalty spot in a 3–2 victory over the title holders.

 In August 2019, Milivojević signed a contract extension with Crystal Palace keeping him at the club until 2023.
+On 24 May 2023, it was confirmed he would leave the club upon the expiry of his contract.

+Shabab Al-Ahli

+On 8 August 2023, Milovojević joined Emirati club Shabab Al Ahli.

+Al-Nasr

+On 12 July 2025, Milovojević joined Emirati club Al-Nasr.